odinuv/web/en/apv/articles/javascript/index.md

 [`.all()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).

 {: .note}
-Promises can be used to separate logic.
-The code is also readable and the interface is unified and well-known.
+Promises can be used to separate different levels of application's logic -- in my example, you can see that low level HTTP communication is separated from result display.
+Moreover, you can reuse low level function anywhere and build whatever logic over it.
+The code is more readable and the Promise interface is unified and well-known.

 {: .note.note-cont}
 Internet Explorer does not support promises and you have to use some kind of [polyfill](https://en.wikipedia.org/wiki/Polyfill).